near/docs/docs/validator/staking.md

 ## Run the Node

 Please follow [Nearup documentation](https://github.com/near/nearup) to start your TestNet node.
-Remeber that `nearup` doesn't support MainNet, so you will have to build your startup scripts and follow the [mainnet deployment guide](/docs/develop/node/validator/deploy-on-mainnet).
+Remember that `nearup` doesn't support MainNet, so you will have to build your startup scripts and follow the [mainnet deployment guide](/docs/develop/node/validator/deploy-on-mainnet).

 At the first start, nearup will ask your validator account ID.
 Put a placeholder, like `coming_soon`, to let the node sync with the network while you deploy the staking pool: